Want to Learn to Trust? If We Want to Achieve Results, It Begins with Us

 Today, many of my closest friends are women, and through them I have learned to balance my feminine and masculine power.
 As women, we need women in our lives – sisters who will tell us the truth, laugh with us, cry with us, and remind us of who we are at our core.

-When I wrote my bGirlfriends ook, The Have It All Woman, I encouraged women to create a small group of ‘MIPs,’ – most important people; a tribe of close women with whom you could literally be standing over a body with a smoking gun and they would ask you, ‘Who shot this person?’
+When I wrote my book, The Have It All Woman, I encouraged women to create a small group of ‘MIPs,’ – most important people; a tribe of close women with whom you could literally be standing over a body with a smoking gun and they would ask you, ‘Who shot this person?’

 In our lives, our relationships reflect back to us who we are.
 Once we re-harmonize ourselves, the caliber of these relationships changes.
 My advice is this – figure out who you are at your core, develop strong friendships with other women who want you to win, nurture these relationships, and if you are like the woman I once was, figure out how to trust.